hyperkarmic/Simon-week1-homework/README.md.txt

 17)title tags added

 18)Serivce/benefits sections turned over on the style sheet - to follow the order of the HTML document

+19)Div elements in <align> turned into <ul>/<li> elements and benefits turned from a class to an id as it only occurs once!